Creating memorable birthday traditions and memories for my kids is so important to me.

 Clues will lead your child on a scavenger hunt through the house to find their final birthday present.

-You can write your own clues or snag my printable birthday present scavenger hunt.
+You can write your own clues or snag my birthday gift scavenger hunt.

 23. Create A Birthday Party Compliment Jar